• Home

 As well as helping children to relax and recharge, brain breaks can help them focus if they are having trouble concentrating.
 It can also improve their performance in academic activities such as reading and writing by stimulating brain activity related to those tasks.

-When brain cells rapidly fire action potentials (electric signals), they release neurotransmitters that change brain chemistry and enable certain parts of the brain to become more active.
+When brain cells rapidly fire action potentials (electrical signals), they release neurotransmitters that alter brain chemistry and enable specific areas of the brain to become more active.

 How much time do you need for a brain break?